-When people come to the realization they want to get out of debt fast or quickly they traditionally run into an emotional slap in the face and then want the pain of the debt to vanish – pronto!
-This leads them to fall for just about any old get out of debt scam or blindly believe the claims made by many debt relief companies without question.
+When people realize they want to get out of debt quickly, they traditionally run into an emotional slap in the face and then, like the pain of the obligation to vanish – pronto!
+This leads them to fall for just about any old get-out-of-debt scam or blindly believe the claims made by many debt relief companies without question.

-Over the years I’ve come to learn many lessons after helping thousands and thousands of people deal with debt.
+Over the years, I’ve learned many lessons after helping thousands and thousands of people deal with debt.
 The most important of those observations is that people in debt have the wrong mindset to best deal with their situation.

-When you are in the middle of panic, depression, hopelessness, guilt, shame, and a host of other negative emotions you just don’t think straight and clearly.
-You certainly don’t think logically, rationally or reasonably.
+You don’t think straight and clearly when in the middle of panic, depression, hopelessness, guilt, shame, and other negative emotions.
+You certainly don’t think logically, rationally, or reasonably.